Gutter guard ice dams – people get really, really angry when the gutter guard they install suddenly creates icicles when they never had them before.

-No gutter, whether protected by a gutter guard or not, is immune to icicles forming.
-Conditions naturally exist related to gutter guards and ice dams before a gutter guard is installed.
+No gutter, whether protected by a gutter guard or not, is immune to icicles forming or conditions existing related to ice dams.
 It’s not uncommon to notice or really pay attention to ice dams or icicles until after you’ve gone through the expense of installing your MasterShield gutter guard system.

 Without a gutter guard, icicles form off your shingles and drop down into your gutter, hidden from view.
 The first few inches of snow that you see on your roof is there, too, it’s just filled the trough of your gutters.
 No one sees this ice formation, or thinks about the consequences of it, safely from the ground.

-Ice dams and icicles are the biggest issue if you are dealing with a section of gutter near an entrance way, a stoop or a ab0ve a garage door.
+Gutter guard ice dams and icicles are the biggest issue if you are dealing with a section of gutter near an entrance way, a stoop or a above a garage door.
 If you are considering having a MasterShield Gutter Protection system installed, you may be able to help the system experience a faster melt rate if your dealer installs our High Flow filter in the panel above the egress.

 We can experience icicles or a build up of ice on a section of the system where heat loss, poor insulation or poor ventilation are an issue.
 In situations like this, we recommend our High Flow Filter, which has a more open weave than a traditional MasterShield panel and, because of the more open area, snow melts more quickly and therefore the section tends to have less icicles form off of it as a result.